mamewotoko/malarm/README.md

 Memo
 ----------------------
+* URL list specification
+    1. if malarm/urllist.txt exists, it is used as url list file url list file is a text file which contains title followed by tab and its url par line you can specify slide show contents in asset e.g. file:///android_asset/local/step.html
+    2. otherwise, url list specified by UI is used pref_url_list_value in values/arrays.xml is used
 * MultiListPreference is based on the following web page http://blog.350nice.com/wp/archives/240
 * Alarm application starts when user push appwidget of malarm.